ModernRonin/ProjectRenamer/README.md

 ```

 ### Release History
+2.1.1:
+* bugfix: projects in paths containing whitespace no longer crash the dotnet commands; thanks to @NicolasRiou for reporting the bug

 2.1.0:
 * feature: you can move projects to different folders now instead of just renaming them
 * feature: you can specify a directory to exclude from project reference updates